Code-Institute-Submissions/editreadme/README.md

 The footer is valuable to the user as it encourages them to keep connected via social media such as Facebook,Twitter,Instagram,youtube.

+# GALLERY

+The gallery will provide the user with supporting images to see what the meet ups look like.
+This section is valuable to the user as they will be able to easily identify the types of events the organisation puts together.

+# THE SIGN UP PAGE

+This page will allow the user to get signed up to Love Running to start their running journey with the community.
+The user will be able specify if they would like to take part in road, trail or both types of running.
+The user will be asked to submit their full name and email address.